instrumentisto/medea/e2e-tests/README.md

 [e2e-tests-runner] and all results will be printed in terminal.

 Also in every test you can use already writen helpers from helpers path.
+All files from `e2e-tests/helpers` will be included into test html as `<script>`.
-If you wish add some helpers to some already existing file then use simple do it.
-Or else you wish create new file in helpers directory then you also need add this file into [test_template.html].
-In this file you may add whatever you want (script, css, text).
+In [test_template.html] file you may add whatever you want (script, css, text).
 This is a file in the context of which all tests will run.

 For interacting with [jason] you may call async function `window.getJason()`.
 This function will return new `Jason` object with whom you can interact as you wish.